Infineon/linux-optiga-trust-m/README.md

 -X              : Bypass Shielded Communication
 -h              : Print this help
 ```

+**Note:** For ECC521/BRAINPOOL512 keygen with "**-s**", the private key slot can only be chosen from 0xE0F1 and 0xE0F2 if you want to save the public key into the data objects.
+User may make use of "**-o**" option to output public key to file.

+For private key slot 0xE0F1, the public key will be stored in 0xF1E0.

+For private key slot 0xE0F2, the public key will be stored in 0xF1E1.

 Example : generate an ECC256 key with type Auth/Enc/Sign in OID 0xE0F3 and save pubkey in OID 0xF1D3.